 - smoke (38% compared with 27% for non-smokers),

-- have a disability (46% compared with 18% for those with no disability),
+- have a disability (46% compared with 18% for those with no disability), and

-- have three or more long term health conditions (42% compared with 15% for those with no long term health conditions) (Table D1.18.6, Table D1.18.7, Figure 1.18.3).
+- have three or more long-term health conditions (42% compared with 15% for those with no long-term health conditions) (Table D1.18.6, Table D1.18.7, Figure 1.18.3).

 Figure 1.18.3: Proportion of Indigenous Australians aged 18 and over reporting high/very high levels of psychological distress, by selected socioeconomic and health factors, 2018–19

-The 2014–15 Social Survey showed that 68% of Indigenous Australians aged 15 and over had experienced one or more stressors in the last 12 months.
+The 2014–15 NATSISS showed that 68% of Indigenous Australians aged 15 and over had experienced one or more stressors in the last 12 months.
 The most reported stressors for Indigenous Australians were death of a family member or close friend (28%), inability to get a job (19%), serious illness (12%) and mental illness (10%).
 Indigenous Australians experienced an average of two stressors in the last 12 months (Table D1.18.4, Figure 1.18.4).

 Figure 1.18.4: Personal stressors experienced in the last 12 months, Indigenous Australians aged 15 and over, 2014–15

-Compared with Indigenous Australians living in Remote areas, those in Non-remote areas were more likely to report stressors due to serious illness (13% compared with 9%), mental illness (12% compared with 6%) and discrimination (5.0% compared with 3.6%).
-Compared with Indigenous Australians living in Non-remote areas, those living in Remote areas were more likely to report stressors such as the death of a family member or close friend (35% compared with 26%), overcrowding (9.3% compared with 5.8%) or alcohol problems (8.9% compared with 5.9%) (Table D1.18.4).
+Compared with Indigenous Australians living in remote areas, those in non-remote areas were more likely to report stressors due to serious illness (13% compared with 9%), mental illness (12% compared with 6%) and discrimination (5.0% compared with 3.6%).
+Compared with Indigenous Australians living in non-remote areas, those living in remote areas were more likely to report stressors such as the death of a family member or close friend (35% compared with 26%), overcrowding (9.3% compared with 5.8%) or alcohol problems (8.9% compared with 5.9%) (Table D1.18.4).

 Depression and racism